v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

         - **Use Client integration features**

 12. Scroll to the bottom of the page and select the **Create** button to create the new **Restricted Use** permission level.
 13. Once the permission level is created you will be redirected to the **Permissions** \> **Permission Levels** page.
-Verify the new **Restricted Us**e permission level appears in the list of permission levels for this IT Services site.
+Verify the new **Restricted Use** permission level appears in the list of permission levels for this IT Services site.

     On this **Permissions** \> **Permission Levels** heading line, select the **Permissions** link to return to the **Permissions: IT Services** page.
 14. In the ribbon displayed at the top of the screen, the **PERMISSIONS** tab is displayed by default.
 In this tab, under the **Grant** section, select **Create Group**.